kimanijo/drivers-docs/src/content/docs/drivers/Mounts/EQMod.md

 ## Connectivity

+> [!WARNING]
-> <font color="orange">To ensure proper mount operation and pointing accuracy, connect to the mount using either the Synscan App OR the INDI driver – never both simultaneously.
+> To ensure proper mount operation and pointing accuracy, connect to the mount using either the Synscan App OR the INDI driver – never both simultaneously.
 For initial alignment, first perform alignment using the Synscan App, then fully disconnect the Synscan App before connecting and controlling the mount via the INDI driver.
-Running both control systems concurrently will compromise the pointing system and may result in inaccurate GOTO operations.</font>
+Running both control systems concurrently will compromise the pointing system and may result in inaccurate GOTO operations.

 `The device running the EQMod driver (StellarMate/PC) should be connected to the mount WiFi HotSpot.
 There is no need to use the Synscan App.
 In the Connection tab, select Ethernet.`